Mirzipan/Homm3_BG_Database/docs/astrologers_proclaim/fancy_pixie.md

 ___
 <p style="text-align: center;" markdown>Each player immediately gains 1 :morale_positive:</p>
 ___
-<p style="text-align: center;" markdown>*I decided to take, into my own hands, fate.<br>This was the first time for love, I made.<br>We were young, I was the moment's owner.<br>We went out on a data to Skeleton Transformer.<br>Her heart is on my sleeve, we know each other, thoroughly.<br>I've looked right through her, I know every bone of she.*</p>
+<p style="text-align: center;" markdown>*I decided to take, into my own hands, fate.<br>This was the first time for love, I made.<br>We were young, I was the moment's owner.<br>We went out on a date to Skeleton Transformer.<br>Her heart is on my sleeve, we know each other, thoroughly.<br>I've looked right through her, I know every bone of she.*</p>
 ___